ITS-Unibas/chocolatey-internal-packages/README.md

-# chocolatey-automatic-packages
+# Chocolatey Automatic Packages

-Automatic Chocolatey packages created by IT-Services of the University of Basel
+This repository contains automatic chocolatey packages which created by IT-Services of the University of Basel.